sugwg/apache-shibd/README.md

 # Docker Container for InCommon Federated Apache Server

+These instructions require both Docker and [Docker Compose](https://docs.docker.com/compose/install/) to be installed.

 First generate a key an certificate for Shibboleth to talk to the IdPs:
 ```sh
 pushd certificates